Bank Deal: Earn 1.00% APY on an FDIC-insured savings account at Barclays.

 Unfortunately, there are no easy answers.
 In fact, my wife and I have bought and re-bought new life insurance policies several times in the past 5-10 years as we tried to get it right.
 The real challenge for us has been that the “right” answer has been a bit of a moving target.
 As our income has increased and our responsibilities have grown, we’ve outgrown our coverage.

 Given our past experiences, I thought I take some time to share what we’ve learned.
-Note that I’m talking specifically about term life insurance policies here, as I’m a proponent of the view that you should keep your insurance and investment needs separate — in other words, buy term and invest the difference!
+Note that I’m talking specifically about term life insurance policies here.
+I’m a big proponent of the view that you should keep your insurance and investment needs separate — in other words, buy term and invest the difference!